garffff-bot/garffff-bot.github.io/content/Web/SQL Injection/MySQL - Union-Based.md

 ### Other Databases

-View tables in another database:
+View tables in another databases:

 ```bash
 'union select table_name from information_schema.tables where table_schema = 'mysql' -- -